centrifugal/documentation/mixed/private_channels.md

 can change this address and add additional request headers via js client initialization options (`authEndpoint` and `authHeaders`).

-POST request includes two parameters: `client` and `channels`.
+POST request is JSON object including two keys: `client` and `channels`.
 Client is a string with current client ID and channels is one or more channels current user wants to subscribe to.

 I think it's simplier to explain on example.